Researchers and academics on Indonesia at the University of Melbourne

 Winarnita, Monika

 Monika Winarnita Lectures in Indonesian Studies at the Asia Institute, University of Melbourne and is an elected Fellow of the Higher Education Academy (FHEA).
 Her overarching research interest is to examine Australia-Indonesia relationship through gender, various cultural performances (digital, media, dance and ethnomusicology), mixed-race and minority identities, diasporic community belonging as well as care labour and precarious work from an anthropology of migration background.
 She has also done ethnographic fieldwork amongst the Cocos Keeling Muslim Malays in Australia’s Indian Ocean Territory and work on various projects on migrant communities in Australia and the Australian media.
-Monika holds a PhD in Anthropology (2014) from the Australian National University that was awarded an Honorable mention in the Raymond Firth thesis prize.
-She completed a Postdoctoral Fellowship (2015-2017) funded by the Canadian Social Science and Humanities Research Council on the project ‘Southeast Asian Women, Family and Migration in the Global Era.’
-During this Fellowship she received an award for the 2017 Monograph Book of Distinction (chosen out of 80 titles) for her published PhD thesis ‘Dancing the Feminine: Gender and Identity Performances by Indonesian Migrant Women’ at the University of Victoria, BC Canada.
+Monika holds a PhD in Anthropology (2014) from the Australian National University and completed a Postdoctoral Fellowship (2015-2017) funded by the Canadian Social Science and Humanities Research Council on the project ‘Southeast Asian Women, Family and Migration in the Global Era’ at the University of Victoria, BC Canada.

 FACULTY OF ARCHITECTURE, BUILDING AND PLANNING